See and organise your files in the Finder on Mac

 You can choose how you view the items in Finder windows.
 For example, you don’t have to view your items in a list — Gallery view lets you flip through your files and folders visually.

-You can send a file to a nearby Mac, iPhone or iPad directly from the Finder.
+You can send a copy of a file or folder to a nearby Mac, iPhone or iPad directly from the Finder.
 Click AirDrop in the sidebar to get started.
 See Use AirDrop to send files to devices near you.

 Sync information between your Mac and other devices